marioffmarques/Cleverbit/README.md

 - Add Unit tests.
 (Due to time constraints, I will add some UnitTests after submiting the assignment).
 - Improve github commit messages.
 - Adopt Clean Architecture / DDD principles.
 Adapt project structure.
+- The Api is currently responsible for determining the Active Game.
+A Rest Api shouldn't store any state.
+To avoid it, I'd receive the Match id as a parameter on "Play" endpoint.